Scientists discover a new dinosaur from Argentina with a crocodile bone in its mouth

-NEW YORK — Scientists have discovered a new dinosaur from Argentina with powerful claws, feasting on an ancient crocodile bone.
+NEW YORK — (AP) — Scientists have discovered a new dinosaur from Argentina with powerful claws, feasting on an ancient crocodile bone.

 The new find was possibly 23 feet (7 meters) long and hailed from a mysterious group of dinosaurs called megaraptorans.
 They prowled across what's now South America, Australia and parts of Asia, splitting off into different species over millions of years.